Wednesday, June 8, 2011

 Schizachyrium scoparium ( Little Bluestem )

 Also called Andropogon scoparius.
 A moderate growing, deep-rooted ( up to 8 feet ), long-lived, upright perennial grass, reaching up to 3.5 x 3.5 ( rarely over 3 ) feet, is native to tall grass prairie ecosystems in North America ( from Dawson Creek, British Columbia to Calgary, Alberta to Rainy River, Ontario to Thunder Bay, Ontario to Manitoulin Island and Killarney, Ontario to Quebec to New Brunswick and Nova Scotia; south to Arizona to southern Texas to Florida ).
 It is also found on sand dunes in the Great Lakes region.
+It is locally abundant in the Constance Bay Sandhills near Ottawa, Ontario.
 It is an important host plant of multiple species of Skipper Butterflies.

 The foliage is blue-green, turning coppery-orange to deep red in autumn.